maxpatiiuk/dotfiles/README.md

     - others?
 - Back up files not in git (Downloads, Desktop, ~/, etc)
 - Copy ~/site/git/custom_new_tab_page/imgs
-- Back up .idea directory for main projects
-- Check if PyCharm settings are being backed up correctly
 - Check checked out git repositories.
 Make sure:
   - working tree is clean
   - there are no unpushed commits
   - there is no stashed code
   - files that are ignored by git are not important
+    - Back up .vscode directory for main projects
 - Check the content of docker containers and docker volumes
 - Screenshot system preferences
 - Back up iTerm settings